Burn Service Assessment

 Supporting national strategy development.

-Interburns has carried out strategic evaluations of national burn services to support government planning for instance in Ethiopia, Iraq and Sierra Leone.
+Interburns has carried out evaluations of burn services to support planning.

 Example: Sierra Leone →